magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Record call
 -----------

-| We did not write the description to this field.
+| Record calls of this SIP account.